Using public transports can be a good way to save money to visit a city. But you need to know how to use them in order not to get a fine.

 The bus stop

-Once you know the number of the bus and the direction to take, go to the nearest “palina”, that’s how we call a bus stop.
+Once you know the number of the bus and the direction to take, go to the nearest “palina”, that’s what we call a bus stop.
 It looks like this.

 Now wait.